gzmatte/NVIDIA/README.md

-# NvidiaTweaks
+# Nvidia Repository
-Repository for Nvidia Tweaks.
+This repository is only for Nvidia Tweaks.

 # Releases
 **NvContainer Toggler**